ibm-cloud-docs/EventStreams/eventstreams149.md

 ## Step 5.
 Build the connector
 {: #step5_build_connector}

   a.
 Clone the repository with the following command:

   ```
   git clone https://github.com/ibm-messaging/kafka-connect-ibmcos-sink
   ```

   b.
-Change into the kafka-connect-ibmcos-sink directory:
+Change into the <code>kafka-connect-ibmcos-sink</code> directory:

   ```
   cd kafka-connect-ibmcos-sink
   ```

   c.
 Build the connector using Gradle:

   ```
   $ gradle shadowJar